5 Keys to Communicating Effectively with Personal Training Clients

 Enthusiasm is energy… and work, meaningful work, takes energy.

 And the most important coaching skill of all….

 Think back to your latest training session.
 What was the most important thing your client told you?
 How about the session before that?
 You may have all their sets, reps, and weights written down, but are you gathering deeper outputs from your interactions?

 Listening creates understanding.
-Steven Covey's first habit in "The 7 Habits of Highly Effective People" is to seek first to understand, then be understood.
+Stephen Covey's first habit in "The 7 Habits of Highly Effective People" is to seek first to understand, then be understood.